-‘Destiny 2’ Update: Director Hints At Coming Improvements
+‘Destiny 2’ Update: Game Director Christopher Barrett Hints At Coming Improvements

 One question was whether or not the new weapon and armor mods would be discussed in this new Destiny 2 update.
 To answer the question, Barrett said: “signs point to yes.”
 There are some questions on what this could mean for the update to the video game.

 When asking about the armor and weapon mods, it brings up questions surrounding the vault space.
 Forbes broke down the problems with the vault space in a recent article asking what changes they thought Bungie should make to Destiny 2.
-They reported that Curse of Osiris added 200 new items but space in the vault remained small, so where do the new items go?
+They reported that Curse of Osiris added 200 new items, but the space in the vault remained small, so where do the new items go?

-The hope is that part of the solution is to add more vault space and not just dump more armor and weapons into the video game.
+The hope is that part of the solution is to add more vault space and not just dump more armor and weapons into the game.

 Destiny 2 Expansion I: Curse of Osiris is available now on PS4, Xbox One, and PC! https://t.co/usy72WgfxN pic.twitter.com/0fsxfaReKZ